redwoodjs/redwoodjs-com-archive/docs/babel.md

 // ℹ️ Notice how we don't need the `extends` property
 ```

+That's it!
-Your custom web-side babel configuration gets merged in with Redwood's default config.
+Now your custom web-side babel config will be merged with Redwood's.